- Faith and Worship

 Catholic Diocese of Little Rock

-Answers to the questions below were provided by Father Erik Pohlmeier, theological consultant for Arkansas Catholic and pastor of Our Lady of the Holy Souls Church in Little Rock.
+The answers to the questions below were written by Father Erik Pohlmeier, diocesan director of faith formation and theological consultant for Arkansas Catholic.

 A. Ash Wednesday is not a holy day of obligation.
 The days of obligation all celebrate an event in the life of Jesus or Mary or a person (or persons as in the case of All Saints Day).
 Ash Wednesday does not, but it marks the beginning of a season.
 The day is chosen based on the fact that it’s 40 days before Good Friday.
 It is, however, a day of fast and abstinence.